 - Made with rBGH-free milk, where milk is used.

-- Made with flours that have not been bleached or bromated.
+- That have not been bleached or bromated

 - Free of genetically modified ingredients.